rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 * 3.2 Monitoring a Linux process

 This example introduces how to monitor a system process using [Pushgateway](https://version.aalto.fi/gitlab/sys4bigml/sys4bigml-2020/tree/master/tutorials/PerformanceMonitoring/Pushgateway).
-Pushgateway is available for download according to different operating system.
+Pushgateway is available for download according to different operating systems.

 * 3.3 Monitoring an application